 I explore pattern and structure in my work, often focusing on trees and plant forms as well as manufactured structures such as bridges.
-I apply my analytical skills and training to the puzzle of the etching process, where an image develops over many versions and every state proof presents a new set of challenges, problems, and possible outcomes.
+I apply my analytical skills and training to the puzzle of the printmaking process, where an image develops over many versions and every state proof presents a new set of challenges, problems, and possible outcomes.

 I first studied painting and printmaking in college and returned to these subjects years later while earning a BFA at the University of Washington School of Art.
 In between, I earned a law degree.
-I joined Sev Shoon Arts Center in the early 2000s and continued printing there for the next several years.
-I now print at BallardWorks where I share a studio with four other artists.
+I joined Sev Shoon Arts Center in Seattle in the early 2000s and continued printing there for the next several years.
+I now print at BallardWorks in Seattle where I share a studio with four other artists.

 Please contact me if you would like to see the work in person or if you are interested in buying a piece and would like pricing information.